Autism - assistive products

-Assistive products that support structuring periods, activities or personal goals by clarifying sub cycles, sequences and possibly use of time but without relation to a specific time.
+Assistive products that support structuring periods, activities or personal goals by clarifying cycles, sub cycles, sequences and possibly use of time but without relation to a specific time.

 Products for facilitating the coordination and integration of incoming sensory information to the brain from different senses.

 Software designed for computers, tablets, smartphones or smartwatches to give calendar information and/or with functions which inform the user about planned activities or sequences related to specific time.

 Devises to show the remaining time.
 May be able to give a signal at a given time.
 E.g. Timers and hourglasses.
 Can be provided with enlarged display, audible or tactile reading.